arangodb/docs/3.10/features-community-edition.md

   modern storage hardware, like SSDs and large caches.

 - **Multi-Platform**:
-  Available for Linux, macOS, and Windows. <!-- TODO: Limitations? -->
+  Available for Linux, macOS, and Windows, for the x86-64 architecture, as well as for 64-bit ARM chips on macOS (Apple silicon, like M1) and Linux (ARMv8+). <!-- TODO: Limitations? -->

 ## Scalability & High Availability